cbiasco/slime-apocalypse/README.md

 # slime-apocalypse
-Run away from crowds of 3D deformable slimes.
-In real-time....
+"Run away from crowds of 3D deformable slimes in real-time..."
+This was our original intent!
+Currently, it's more of a (bland) demonstration of our implementation of 3D ChainMail.

 # Authors
 Dalton Hildreth